rostyslavkorzhov/rostyslav/documentation/environment-variables.md

 - Verify the key is valid and active
 - Check API usage limits/quota
 - Ensure the key has the correct permissions
-- For OpenAI: Verify you have access to GPT-4o model
-- For Anthropic: Verify you have access to Claude 3.5 Sonnet model
+- For Supabase: Verify your project is active and the URL is correct

 ### Different Behavior Between Environments